tb4nch0r/elf_parser_disasm/README.md

 # ELF Disassembler
 | 2025 Stealien On-site Training (Reverse Engineering) Assignment

-## Overview
-This project is a simple tool that parses an ELF file, extracts the `.text` section, and disassembles its machine code into assembly instructions.

 ## Features
 - Parse ELF headers and section tables